top of page

 What conditions do you treat?

 I diagnose and manage a wide range of conditions including atrial fibrillation, angina, coronary artery disease, heart valve problems, high blood pressure (hypertension), heart murmurs, and cardiomyopathy.
 I also provide preventive cardiology for patients who want to lower their future risk of heart disease.
+I regularly assess and treat a wide range of cardiac conditions.
+These include:

 Do I need a GP referral?